BulkiestPizza/Notes/Ancient History/Master and Slave relationships in Ancient Rome.md

 -> Slaves were kept in close quarters

 1. Masters didn't value their slaves.
 The slaves also had no respect for their masters.
-2. The relationship between the masters and their slaves is quite volatile,
+2. The relationship between the masters and their slaves is quite volatile, leading to rebellion
+3. Potentially cheaper to not feed their slaves, feel of control over others.
+4. Slaves valued their freedom, motivating them to revolt